 What are the responsibilities of the courts in Serbia?

-Besides the above, the Serbian legal system is also composed of three administrative courts which hear administrative cases in Kragujevac, Nis, and Novi Sad.
-The administrative courts are in charge of protecting the civilians from the administrative legal measures taken by the authorities when those are considered to be inappropriate.
+- • the Serbian legal system is also composed of three administrative courts which hear administrative cases in Kragujevac, Nis, and Novi Sad.
+The administrative courts are in charge of protecting the civilians from the administrative legal measures taken by the authorities when those are considered to be inappropriate;

 What are the responsibilities of the Arbitrary Court in Serbia?

-The Arbitrary Court of Serbia is taking decisions mostly in commercial cases based on agreements signed between the parties which approve this method of settling a dispute.
+The Arbitrary Court of Serbia decides mostly in commercial cases based on agreements signed between the parties which approve this method of settling a dispute.
 It is more advantageous than litigation because of the fact that it has lower costs, it is faster and the arbitrators can be chosen by the parties.

 How long does litigation in Serbia take?